 - Low DO concentrations accompanied most periods of saline water dominance. - DO concentrations in Salty Creek fluctuated diurnally for a significant proportion of the reporting period.
-Diurnal fluctuations were most prominent when there were stable conditions. - The water column in Salty Creek is often stratified with respect to DO concentration, although this is not apparent from the logged information.
+Diurnal fluctuations were most prominent when there were stable conditions and lower water levels. - The water column in Salty Creek is often stratified with respect to DO concentration, although this is not apparent from the logged information.

-The DO concentration measured at the Salty Creek PWQMS was 6 mg/L or less for approximately 99% of the measurements and 1 mg/L or less for approximately 64% of the measurements.
-For the fourth consecutive reporting period these figures indicate that low DO concentrations were more prevalent than during the MPPC period.
+The DO concentration measured at the Salty Creek PWQMS was 6 mg/L or less for approximately 97% of the measurements and 1 mg/L or less for approximately 43% of the measurements.
+For the fifth consecutive monitoring period these figures indicate that low DO concentrations in Salty Creek are more prevalent than during the MPPC period.

-There were many missed pH data points for this reporting period.
 The pH measurements from the Salty Creek PWQMS generally fluctuated according to predictable patterns.
 The pH variations observed were closely associated with conductivity and the state of the entrance.
 Runoff from the catchment is naturally acidic, resulting in lower pH measurements in Salty Creek following heavy rainfall.
 Seawater ingress has the opposite effect, leading to alkaline pH measurements.
-The average pH measurement in Salty Creek during this reporting period was 5.94.
+A pH buffering effect is visible over time when stable conditions persist.
+The maximum pH measurement was 8.09, close to the pH of seawater, and the minimum pH measurement was 3.83.
+The average pH measurement in Salty Creek during this reporting period was 5.85 and the median was 6.57.